CasualCoder91/CasualLibrary/README.md

 Collaborative work provided by the <a href="https://discord.gg/CRMQq4F" target="_blank">CasualCommunity</a>

+## Installation

+ 1. Download current release from <a href="https://github.com/CasualCoder91/CasualLibrary/releases/" target="_blank">the release section</a>
+ 2. Extract *.h and *.cpp at appropriate location in your project directory.
+ 3. Include them into your project.

 ## Documentation

 The main set of documentation can be found <a href="https://casualcoder91.github.io/CasualLibrary/html/index.html" target="_blank">here</a>